 He calls the spine a “complicated structure of tendons, muscles, overlapping ligaments holding vertebrae in place, and an array of nerves emanating from the spinal column.”
-Back injuries take the form of strains, muscle and tendon pulls, spinal disc failure and herniation, compression of nerves, and destruction of bone and soft tissue.
+Athlete injuries take the form of strains, muscle and tendon pulls, spinal disc failure and herniation, compression of nerves, and destruction of bone and soft tissue.
 “Spinal trauma often creates significant and painful repercussions,” he says.

 But lack of physical preparation is not the sole factor underlying the risks involved in weekend warrior syndrome, Dr. Chang adds.
 “Aging, obesity, history of smoking, and other lifestyle and environmental factors increase one’s risk profile during strenuous exercise.”

 In persons over age 50, the spine is more subject to deteriorating forces like osteoarthritis and degenerative spondylolisthesis.
 Spondylolisthesis develops when spinal discs or the paired facet joints behind the discs lose the ability to absorb spinal stress or control the forward-bending of the spine, thereby allowing one vertebra to slip onto another.
 Aging also tends to dry out the spine’s intervertebral discs, making them more brittle and subject to rupture or herniation when stressed.

 Of course, excess body weight produces hundreds of pounds more impact on the spine.
 When this stress is coupled with weekend warrior syndrome, results can prove disastrous for the spine and back, Dr. Chang suggests.